c933103/CYanHeiHK/README.md

 ## Differences to the original product

-Here is a summary of differences between CYanHeiHK and its work base, Source Han Sans TW:
+The current release of the font is based on the TW variant of Source Han Sans (version 1.004).
+Here is a summary of differences between CYanHeiHK and the base version:

 1. Some glyphs are modified to conform to HK standard, and some glyphs are modified to use the more conventional form.
 2. Some glyphs are modified to their traditional forms as they are more suitable for Gothic style.
 Example of  affected components are 艹, 女, 雨, ⺼, 竹 (on top, like 簡,箸).